martinvonz/jj/docs/working-copy.md

 When you're done using a workspace, use `jj workspace forget` to make the repo forget about it.
 The files can be deleted from disk separately (either before or after).

+### Stale working copy

+When you modify workspace A's working-copy commit from workspace B, workspace A's working copy will become stale.
+By "stale", we mean that the files in the working copy don't match the desired commit indicated by the `@` symbol in `jj log`.
+When that happens, use `jj workspace update-stale` to update the files in the working copy.